JudeScarbrough/ModelNode/readme.md

 ### Step 1: Define Routes

 Define your route-to-model mapping in the `routes` dictionary.
 Enter your desired routes as keys and model names as values.
+Ensure you download, and correctly type the name of each model you want to support.